ondrap/json-stream/README.md

 remarkable easy.
 Just wondering, why nobody came with this earlier...

 > Parsing is
-> from 40% faster to ~50% slower than aeson, depending on the parser
+> from 40% faster to ~90% slower than aeson, depending on the parser
 > grammar and the test.
 Generally, parsing small pieces is faster with aeson, parsing
 > large structures consisting of smaller objects works better with
 > json-stream because of lower memory
 > consumption and less stress on the GC.
 Creating parsers for complex
 > JSON structures can be much easier using json-stream.
+The culprit of the slow
+> performance is probably the lexer, that is the area that can probably be improved.
 >
 > Counting number of array elements in 120MB
 > JSON file (1M elements) needed 1.7GB in aeson, 1.5GB with json-stream in the aeson mode